marc-cubells/loveit-hugo-theme-forked/content/posts/address_cleanser/index.md

 ![data_cleansing_8](<data_cleansing_8.png>)

-The second step consists of processing the data with the LLM and sending the results to the Google Maps API for validation.
-The following screenshot shows the results of the LLM processing, where the address that are validated by the Google Maps API are highlighted:
+The second step consists of cleansing the data with the LLM and sending the results to the Google Maps API for validation.
+The following screenshot shows the results of the LLM processing, where the address that are successfully validated by the Google Maps API are highlighted.

 ![data_cleansing_7](data_cleansing_7.png)

-The LLM is capable of detecting and extracting all the different parts of a full address.
-Namely: name of the resident(s), street name, street number, postal code, city, country and other details.
-Moreover, the LLM is able to correct typos and infer missing information, such as the postal code, the city or the country.
+The LLM demonstrates remarkable proficiency in identifying and extracting the various components of a complete address, including the resident's name, street name, street number, postal code, city, and country, along with other relevant details.
+Furthermore, it is capable of correcting typos and deducing missing elements like postal codes, cities, or countries.

 The third step consists of displaying the results of the LLM processing to the end user.
-The following screenshot shows the front-end of the web application:
+The following screenshot shows the front-end of the web application.

 ![data_cleansing_6](data_cleansing_6.png)

-The end user can now validate the results of the LLM processing and manually edit the address data if necessary.
+The end user can now validate the results and manually edit the data if necessary.
 When the end user clicks on the "Confirm" button, the data is stored back in the database.

 ![data_cleansing_5](data_cleansing_5.gif)

 Address that have not been validated by the Google Maps API are highlighted in red.
-For these particular cases, the end user can manually edit the data and trigger the Google Maps API validation process.
+For these particular cases, the end user can fill in the data and trigger the Google Maps API validation process manually.

 ![data_cleansing_4](data_cleansing_4.gif)

-## Limitations and potential improvements
+## Potential improvements

-In regards to potential improvements and next steps, two main areas come to mind:

-- **User authentication**: Implementing unique usernames and passwords for secure, personalized access to leave requests and confidential data is a crucial next step.

-- **Data visualization**: The addition of data visualization tools would allow for a more intuitive and user-friendly experience.
+The addition of data visualization tools would allow for a more intuitive and user-friendly experience.
 In a future iteration, we could add the possibility of letting the user upload the CSV file with the unstructured data directly from the web application.
-This would eliminate the need for the user to manually import the CSV file into the SQLite database.
 Furthermore, we could add a dashboard with charts and graphs to visualize every step of the data cleansing process.

 ## Conclusion

 The creation of our address cleansing application has been a practical exploration into the utility of AI in data management.
-Integrating SQLite, LangChain, and Flask, we've developed a tool that efficiently structures and cleanses address data, enhancing data accuracy.
+By integrating SQLite, LangChain, and Flask, we've developed a tool that efficiently structures and cleanses address data, enhancing data accuracy.

 This project has not only addressed a common business challenge but also showcased the potential of AI to simplify complex tasks in a straightforward and user-friendly manner.